shakfu/py-js/README.md

 If you are developing the package in `$HOME/Documents/Max 8/Packages/py` and you have your icloud drive on for Documents, you will find that `make` or `xcodebuild` will reliably fail with 1 error during development, a codesigning error that is due to icloud sync creating detritus in the dev folder.
 This can mostly ignored (unless your only focus is codesigning the external).

-The solution is to move the external project folder to a non iCloud drive folder (such as $HOME/Downloads for example) and then run "xattr -cr ." in the the project directory to remove the detritus (ironically which Apple's system is itself creating) and then it should succeed (provided you have your Info.plist and bundle id correctly specified).
+The solution is to move the external project folder to a non iCloud drive folder (such as $HOME/Downloads for example) and then run "xattr -cr ." in the project directory to remove the detritus (ironically which Apple's system is itself creating) and then it should succeed (provided you have your Info.plist and bundle id correctly specified).

 I've tried this several times and  and it works (for "sign to run locally" case and for the "Development" case).